Is it easy to learn French with audio courses?

 With a French audio course, you’ll learn language concepts while listening to French and building those comprehension skills.
 It’s something textbooks can’t offer.

-Many of the French audio lessons also break up words to help you understand, and once you’ve graduated from French audio courses, your ears will be ready to take on French music, audiobooks and podcasts!
+Many of the French audio lessons also break up words to help you understand, and once you’ve graduated from French audio courses, your ears will be ready to take on French music, audiobooks, podcasts, and authentic French audio content on FluentU!

 It Gives You a Reason to Talk to Yourself